burzumishi/XCompWMaker/README.md

 Classic Window Maker with Composition effects.

+## xcompmgr (Xorg)

+xcompmgr is a sample compositing manager for X servers supporting the XFIXES, DAMAGE, RENDER, and COMPOSITE extensions.
+It enables basic eye-candy effects.

 ## Cairo Composite Manager

 Cairo Composite Manager is a versatile and extensible composite manager which use cairo for rendering.